Nominations are due October 27, 2021.

 - Systemic: The nominee’s work will have lasting impact, advancing structural and systems change.

-The winner will receive $10,000 and be announced and recognized at the EOF Annual Budget and Tax Briefing.
+The winner will receive $10,000 and be recognized at the EOF Annual Budget and Tax Briefing.

 See full press release here.